asepasdar/apidoc/README.md

 	"email": "contact@puripurr.com"
 }
 ```
 As you can see the key stays the same for each restaurant, but the value would be different.
-Each **_API_** must define its own format for the data that it serves, **developers** typically read documentation provided by the **_API_ “maintainer”** (Reddit in this case) in order to learn the data format and use it properly.
+Each _API_ must define its own format for the data that it serves, **developers** typically read documentation provided by the _API_ “maintainer” (Reddit in this case) in order to learn the data format and use it properly.
 The question is **_why JSON?_** because it’s readable, it’s lightweight, but the most important, **it's comparatively easy** to get applications written in **other programming languages** to read it and generate it as well.
-This means that an **_API_** that returns **_JSON_** can be accessed by an application written in programming languages C#, Java, Ruby, Python, JS, PHP and many more, this makes an API scalable and platform independent.
+This means that an _API_ that returns _JSON_ can be accessed by an application written in programming languages _C#, Java, Ruby, Python, JS, PHP and many more_, this makes an _API_ scalable and platform independent.

 ## API - HTTP Method